Oliveralr/8-Ball-App/README.md

-# 8-Ball-App :circle:
+# 8-Ball-App :octocat:

-A Funny 8 Mystical Ball built for iOS
+A Funny 8 Mystical Ball built for iOS :apple: